-Noriaki Inoue (1902-1994) was a Japanese martial artist who was closely associated with the spiritual and technical development of Aikido.
+Noriaki Inoue (1902-1994) was a Japanese martial artist, closely associated with the spiritual and technical development of Aikido.
 His uncle was Morihei Ueshiba O'Sensei.

 Inoue is the founder of Shinwa Taido, that he later called Shin'ei Taido.

-He was the fourth child of Zenso Inoue, head of the wealthy Inoue family of Tanabe, and of Tame Ueshiba, oldest sister of Morihei.
-Most of Noriaki's childhood was spent with Ueshiba.
+The fourth child of Zenso Inoue, head of the wealthy Inoue family of Tanabe, and of Tame Ueshiba, oldest sister of Morihei.
+Most of his childhood was spent with Ueshiba.

 He joined Morihei in a settlement expedition on the island of Hokkaido and studied Daito-ryu Aiki-Jujutsu with him under Master Sokaku Takeda.

 He was also closely associated with the discovery of the Omoto sect in Ayabe, and Morihei's encounter with its spiritual leader Onisaburo Deguchi which had a decisive influence in Ueshiba's later philosophy.

 Noriaki Inoue then actively worked with his uncle to spread aikibudo, the art derived from the daito-ryu that Ueshiba has perfected.

 In 1927, they settled in Tokyo, teaching at many locations until the construction in 1931 of Ueshiba's first permanent dojo, the Kobukan.

 However, after the second Omoto incident (1935) when the military government suppressed the Omoto sect, an argument developed between Ueshiba and his nephew, and the two eventually separated.

 While the original aikibudo has evolved into aikido under Ueshiba, Inoue kept teaching his art until 1956 when he changed its name into Shinwa Taido and finally Shin'ei Taido.